puppetlabs/puppet-docs/source/pdk/1.0/pdk_get_started.md

 If the information is correct, confirm the module generation with `Y`, and then PDK generates the module.
 If the information is incorrect, cancel with `n` and start over.

 After you generate a new module, we suggest validating and testing the module _before_ you add classes or write new code in it.
 This allows you to verify that the module was correctly created.

+PDK does not generate any classes at module creation.
+To add classes to your module, use the `pdk new class` command.

 {:.concept}
 ### What is in the module PDK creates? <!--TODO Jean write a better title-->